demirantay/books/business/one-person-business.md

 - But, don’t worry, I also fell into the trap of wanting to live the life of someone else.
 That was, until I experienced it.

   People of depth and value are the ones that get paid the most.
 They aren’t one-dimensional.
 They train their mind just as much as their body.
 They are the generalists that hire the specialists — and the specialists, 90% of the time, are going to be the robots that were designed to take on repetitive tasks.
 Automations, no-code tools, and software that weren’t a thing 10 years ago.

+  The biggest killer is that people don’t believe that business is for them, or that they don’t have enough experience.
+If you’ve helped your friends or family with any topic that you’ve ever learned about in your life, you have enough experience.

+---

+- Content
+    - Your brand (especially on social media) is formed through 1-3 months of content.
+Content compounds.
+And I don’t mean in terms of views or reach.
+I mean the message compounds in people’s minds until your entire message clicks.
+People aren’t going to understand you from one tweet, video, or article alone.
+You write about the interests, skills, and topics that you plan to master.
+The ones that will help you achieve your goals in a way that is unique to you.

+- Domain of Mastery
+  - interest #1 (makes money) > interest #2 (excites you) > interest #3 (development)
+  - Content to talk about (principles, know-how, topics, mentors, connections, real world problems)

+- Offer:
+  - No, you don’t have to wait to start monetizing.
+I’m tired of hearing that sh*t.
+Gatekeeper mindset.
+  - You need to start monetizing (charging low) ASAP.
+You NEED something to iterate on.
+You need something to build, improve, and make more valuable.
+  - Your first offer WILL suck.
+There’s no escaping it.
+You should get that first crappy iteration out immediately.
+  - The MVO is either a:
+    - 1. Single-skill freelance service that you can sell for $500-$1000
+    - 2. Single interest consulting service where you can sell a pack of 4 consult calls for $500-$1000

+    I would almost always recommend option 2 if you are joining the creator economy.
+I would not start off with time-sucking client work that makes you feel like you don’t have time to create content.
+  - 1) You can start monetizing immediately - No need for a landing page if you understand the sales process.
+The ability to DM someone, a questionnaire software, and a calendar booking link is all you need.
+(And a way to send invoices of course)
+  - 2) You can build out a scalable product based on what gets results. - To increase the value of your consulting offer, you will be outlining a curriculum of sorts to help organize the structure of calls.
+You should also create things like worksheets and Notion dashboards to help your clients get more results.
+These can be turned into a product that you can sell as your audience grows.